Cubeir/Vanilla-RTX-Tuner/README.md

 # Overview

-Below you'll find a comprehensive list of features with full documentation of functionalities included in the latest version of the app.
+Below you'll find a list of features and documentation of functionalities included in the latest version of the app.

 - `Launch Minecraft with RTX`
-  Launches Minecraft with ray tracing pre-enabled, additionally disables VSync for better performance and enables in-game graphics mode switching, this is a direct workaround for issues such as these and more that make enabling ray tracing difficult:
+  Launches Minecraft with ray tracing pre-enabled, additionally disables VSync for better performance and enables in-game graphics mode switching, this circumvents issues such as these that make enabling ray tracing difficult:
   [MCPE-191513](https://bugs.mojang.com/browse/MCPE/issues/MCPE-191513): Ray tracing can no longer be enabled while in the main menu.
   [MCPE-152158](https://bugs.mojang.com/browse/MCPE/issues/MCPE-152158): PBR textures don't load properly upon enabling ray tracing after the game is freshly launched.
   [MCPE-121850](https://bugs.mojang.com/browse/MCPE/issues/MCPE-121850): Ray Tracing performance starvation when VSync is enabled.

 - `Install latest RTX packages`
-  Downloads and (re)installs the latest Vanilla RTX & Vanilla RTX Normals packages directly from the [Vanilla RTX GitHub repository](https://github.com/cubeir/Vanilla-RTX) — no more third party websites!
+  Downloads and (re)installs the latest Vanilla RTX & Vanilla RTX Normals packages directly from the [Vanilla RTX GitHub repository](https://github.com/cubeir/Vanilla-RTX)
-  The file is then cached and further reinstallations are deployed from cache unless a new Vanilla RTX is available, this serves two main purposes: first to reset the packs back to original state if tuning doesn't go well, allowing you to rapidly experiment and learn what the tuning options do by doing, and second it ensures you're always getting the latest version of Vanilla RTX, acting as an auto-updater.
+  No third party sites.
+Files are cached, making pack reinstalls instant unless a new update is available.
+This serves two main purposes: first to reset the packs back to original state, allowing you to rapidly experiment and learn in practice what the tuning options do, and second to ensure you're always getting the latest version of Vanilla RTX, acting as an auto-updater.

 - `Preview (Toggle)`
-  All of the app's functionalities are targeted at Preview/Beta version of Minecraft instead of main release while  `Preview` is toggled on.
+  All of the app's functionalities are targeted at Preview/Beta version of Minecraft instead of main release while  `Preview` is on.

 - `Export selection`
   Exports selected packs.
-Useful for backing up your snapshot of the pack before making more changes, or share your tuned version of Vanilla RTX or another PBR resource pack with friends!
+Useful for backing up your snapshot of the pack before making further changes, or to share your tuned version of Vanilla RTX or another PBR resource pack with friends!

-- `Vanilla RTX | Vanilla RTX Normals | Vanilla RTX Opus` checkboxes
-Upon launch, the app automatically scans for already-installed Vanilla RTX packs, checkboxes for available packs become selectable for tuning or export.
-If packs are installed or reinstalled through the app, or if Preview button is toggled, scans will be repeated for the selected version of the game.

 ## Tuner

-The Vanilla RTX App comes with several tools to tune Vanilla RTX (or any other RTX or Vibrant Visuals resource pack of your choice) according to your preferences.
-Tuning options come with minimal complexity and use specialized algorithms that make it especially difficult to destroy or derail artist's work with the PBR textures.
-The whole tuning process works with the other features in the app to keep the whole experience streamlined and frictionless.
+The Vanilla RTX App includes tools to tune Vanilla RTX or any other RTX or Vibrant Visuals resource pack according to your preferences.
+Tuning options use algorithms designed to protect the artist's original work with PBR textures, making it difficult to accidentally destroy the pack's intended look.
+The whole tuning process works together with the app's other features to keep the experience streamlined.

+Upon launch, the app automatically scans for already-installed Vanilla RTX packs, available packs become selectable for tuning or export.
+If packs are installed or reinstalled through the app, or if Preview button is toggled, scans will repeat.

 - `Select a local pack`
   Opens a menu containing a list of your installed RTX or Vibrant Visuals resource packs.
 You can select one pack to be tuned alongside any of the 3 primary Vanilla RTX variants.

 - `Fog multiplier`
-  Updates all fog densities by a given number — e.g., `0.5` to halve, `3.0` to triple, or `0` to effectively disable air fog.
+  Updates all fog densities by a given factor — e.g., `0.5` to halve, `3.0` to triple, or `0` to effectively disable air fog.
 If a fog density is already at 0, the multiplier is instead converted into an acceptable literal number between `0.0-1.0`.
   If fog density is at maximum, excess of the multiplier will be used to scatter more light in the atmosphere.
 Underwater fog is affected partially to a much lesser degree.

   ![fog-panel](https://github.com/user-attachments/assets/a865a95c-f436-47f9-a56f-ec17c75e1fb0)